mlidbom/RiderTerminalSymbolLinker/README.md

-# Rider Terminal Symbol Linker
+# .NET Terminal Symbol Linker

 Makes .NET symbol names and full or partial file paths in Rider's terminal output clickable — a click jumps to the symbol's declaration, or opens the file.
 Helpful for working with